 These urine samples may be less than perfect because of the likely presence of bacteria on the genitals, but the mid-stream collection is usually helpful in minimizing the bacteria.
 Worst case scenario, urine can be collected from the table or floor if the dog has had an accident.
 These samples are definitely not ideal because of the bacteria likely to be on these surfaces.

-The ideal way to collect a clean using sample is via cystocentesis, which involves the insertion of a needle through the abdomen into the bladder.
+The ideal way to collect a clean urine sample is via cystocentesis, which involves the insertion of a needle through the abdomen into the bladder.
 It's actually not as bad as it sounds.
 Most dogs tolerate this as easily as a blood draw (or even easier).

 Most vets will first order a urinalysis to either be performed in-house or at an outside lab.
 The urine will be tested for various components including blood, protein and more.
 It will be examined microscopically for the presence of certain cells, bacteria, crystals and more.
 The results are consistent with a UTI when a marked amount of bacteria and white blood cells are seen.
 Cystitis can be confirmed by the presence of blood and some other cells.
 Crystals may indicate the presence of bladder stones (though not always).

 Your vet may also order a urine culture and sensitivity.
 The sample will be sent to a lab and put onto a special plate.
 The lab will attempt to grow bacteria from the urine sample.
 If a bacteria is isolated, the lab will determine which antibiotics are most effective at killing the bacteria.
 This will allow your vet to be certain your dog is on the right antibiotic.
+This test is being run much more commonly than it used to be because of the increase of antibiotic resistant infections.

 Note that abdominal radiographs (x-rays) or ultrasound will be recommended if the vet suspects bladder stones.
 It is important to detect bladder stones as soon as possible, as they will cause ongoing bladder issues and can even lead to obstruction.